RomiGilat/EJCR_ECEN360_FinalProject/contribution.md

 Erin was responsible for creating the Docker image on Docker Hub (as well as creating the Dockerfile on the GitHub).

 ## Romi Gilat
-Romi was responsible for creating the instructions for the GitHub to be able to access the notebook in Docker Desktop.
+Romi was responsible for creating the instructions for the GitHub to be able to access the notebook in Docker Desktop, summerizing the project and ensuring it runs properly.